syntithenai/hermod/README.md

 - A web site with a microphone button.
 - A web based AI service offering authenticated access to MQTT and providing specialised vocabulary and actions to satellite devices.

-The stack relies on many open source projects including
+The stack relies on many open source projects including  (but certainly not limited to)

 - Snowboy Hotword Detector
+- Picovoice Hotword Detector (for the browser)
-- Mozilla Deepspeech to implement ASR (Online Google and Kaldi implementations also available)
+- Mozilla Deepspeech to implement ASR (Online Google and Offline Kaldi implementations also available)
 - RASA NLU
 - RASA Core Routing
 - pico2wave
+- Snips for the light weight versions of ASR , Hotword and NLU services supporting low power ARM devices.

 The main services involved in implementing a voice interaction include